ABOUT LAUREL HOLLOW PARK

 maintained by Mark Gonzalez.
 Copyright © 2009-.

-In early spring of 1931, the art department at Homer Laughlin began producing a triangular shaped line.
+In early spring of 1931, the art department experimented with a triangular shape.
 By March, a triangle plate, cup, and saucer were modeled and samples were made, however, development on the new shape stopped soon after.
-With the success of Century and similar square shapes by other potteries, it was decided to instead create a second square shape.
+With the success of Century and similar square shapes by other potteries, it was decided to instead create a second square shape instead.

-The Jade shape was first produced in late 1931.
-It was developed along with the "Clair de Lune" glaze - a special vellum glaze with a green cast.
-In August of 1931, after vacationing in Toronto, Frederick Rhead notes in his journals on checking up on the "square shape."
-A definite design and name hadn't been decided upon, but by mid-August, it was determined that the shape should be simply a convex square shape with narrow rim.
-Before modeling actually began on any of the shapes, trials were being made of the Clair de Lune glaze.
+Jade was developed along with the "Clair de Lune" glaze - a special vellum glaze with a green cast.
+In August 1931, it was determined that the shape should be a convex square shape with narrow rim.
+Before modeling actually began on any of the pieces, trials were made of the Clair de Lune glaze.
 Pieces from other lines were given the special color, but none of the samples were acceptable.
 It would take two more months and several more tests until Clair de Lune was perfected.

 After the initial tests for Clair de Lune, Rhead made sketches of the various shapes.
 Development of the new line was put on hold for almost two weeks while work temporarily shifted to another new shape, Ravenna.

-In early September 1931, the name "Jade" was being used to refer to the line and Rhead had finished several sketches.
+In early September 1931, the name "Jade" was given to the new square shape and Rhead had finished several sketches.
 These were then turned over to Al Kraft for modeling.
 The first pieces made were the 9" plate, teacups, and sugars.
-Samples of these three pieces were made in the Clair de Lune glaze and were approved by J. M. Wells in early November.
+Samples of these three pieces were made in the Clair de Lune glaze and were approved in early November.
 With the general shapes and special glaze finally in place, production began and more items were added.

-The last time Rhead mentions altering any of the Jade shapes is in July of 1932 when he notes remodeling the dinner plate to have a circular center.
-To date, only square wells have been found so the circular version may have not been put into production.
+One of the few times Rhead altered Jade was in July 1932 when he noted remodeling the dinner plate to have a circular center.
+To date, only square wells have been found, so the circular version must not have been put into production.

-By 1934, the clean and formal shape Jade was overshadowed by embossed lines such as Orleans, Virginia Rose, OvenServe, and Marigold and was eventually discontinued.
+Jade was eventually discontinued after being overshadowed by embossed lines of the 1930s such as Orleans, Virginia Rose, OvenServe, and Marigold.

 1932 trade advertisement for the Jade shape and Clair de Lune glaze.